 Cognitive behavioral therapy (CBT) is an evidence-based approach that helps individuals change behavior and thoughts associated with the use of drugs or alcohol.
 It is a powerful tool for creating meaningful and lasting change.
-At Bridging the Gaps, we provide cognitive behavioral therapy in an individualized format to those within our residential and outpatient programs.
+At Bridging the Gaps, we provide cognitive behavioral therapy in an individualized format to those within our residential drug treatment in Virginia and outpatient programs.
 Our caring professionals are qualified CBT therapists who understand the complexities of addiction.

 Cognitive behavioral therapy (CBT) is a form of psychotherapy that helps individuals identify and change patterns in thinking, feelings, and behavior to reduce distress and improve their quality of life.
 The cognitive part deals with understanding mental processes such as thought patterns and how they influence emotion and behavior.
 The behavioral aspect focuses on changing any maladaptive behaviors that may be contributing to the stress.